 You’re taking life too seriously

 You spill a glass of water during a dinner, rather than shrugging it off you shrink in embarrassment.
 If you can relate yourself with this situation, then you need to find yourself ways to enjoy life more.
 Disquieting yourself over trivial things only takes you closer to depression.
-It’s necessary to bring some humour in your life.
+It’s necessary to bring some humor in your life.
 There are many benefits of laughter including improving mental health.

 You’re not social in real life